musesum/DeepMenu/README.md

     Mu<name>Model - A persistent model of nodes, shared by Mu<name> views (MVVM "Model") Mu<name>Vm - ObservableObject companion to a Mu<name>View (MVVM "ViewModel") Mu<name>View - Always a SwiftUI View (MVVM "View")

-    The <name> views follows a hierarchy of

-        Space - where content and menues are

-        Pilot - follows your finger/thumb/pencil to select Nodes and stack Branches

-        Root - Corner of Space that contains one or two Limbs each limb is aligned horizonal or vertical

-        Limb - a hierarchy of stacked Branches vLimb instance - a static hierarchy of vertical Branches hLimb instance - a dynamic history of horizontal Branches

-        Branch - a viewable collection of Nodes stacked in levels of increasing detail

-        Node - an individual item
-            spotNode - spotlight node highlighted in bar same node can be on multiple branches

-        Border - Border and bounds for branch

-    spot* - spotlight on current Node, Branch

     prefixes - may be a single letter to prefix to a variable name